sbjo-prog/test/README.md

         "sudo apt update && sudo apt install yarn"

-   The download of yarn will also add node.js at your computer.
+   The download of yarn will also add node.js at your compute.

    If you want use the mobile version you will need a smartphone on android or